MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:25==
 https://www.bible.com/bible/111/REV.2.25

-- These people are in such a bad situation that all God is telling the Christians to do is just hold fast and hold on till He comes
+- These people are in such a bad situation that all God is telling the Christians to do is just hold fast and hold on till He comes.

 >' To the one who is victorious and does my will to the end, I will give authority over the nations— ' ==Revelation 2:26== https://www.bible.com/bible/111/REV.2.26

+- They will reign with Him

 >'that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’ —just as I have received authority from my Father. '
 ==Revelation 2:27==